medialab/reanalyse/README.md

 the normalisation process is described within the "Method" page in the website `./templates/content/method_content_fr.html`

-but if need to add icons, please refer to the comments within the `./reanalyseapp/globalvars.py` file
+to add more icons, please refer to the comments within the `./reanalyseapp/globalvars.py` file

 ## django models & views